Gcampes/emberzone.github.io/_posts/2015-07-20-an-experiment-in-refactoring-ember-properties.md

   - ember-core
 ---

 You might have run across the situation where you have lots of properties in a Controller or Component, and they have associated Computed Properties that calculate some presence value.
+They end up feeling like repetitive boilerplate.

-Here's a way to refactor that proliferation of property accessors using Higher Order Functions.
+How might you go about cleaning them up?
+Perhaps auto-generating them?

 ## Typical Ember Example

-You may have seen, or written code like this in Ember:
+Specifically, what kind of code am I talking about?
+Something like this:

 {%highlight javascript linenos%}
 import Ember from 'ember';